 We believe in our reading intervention program.
 We’ve seen what works.

-Our instruction – grounded in Orton-Gillingham principles – is explicit, sequential, systematic and multisensory, all necessary for children who struggle with learning to read for a variety of reasons.
-Reading interventionists and school personnel work together and are on the same page, creating a continuum of reading education that can provide struggling readers with the skills they need to achieve grade-level reading proficiency.
+Our structured literacy instruction – grounded in Orton-Gillingham principles – is explicit, sequential, systematic and multisensory, all necessary for children who struggle with learning to read for a variety of reasons.
+Reading interventionists and school personnel work together and are on the same page, creating a continuum of reading education that can provide struggling readers with the skills they need to advance their reading skills.

-Those who struggle the most – Tier 3 students –need one-on-one reading intervention in order to take the first steps toward mastering the basic mechanics of reading.
+Those who struggle the most – Tier 3 students – need one-to-one reading intervention in order to take the first steps toward mastering the basic mechanics of reading.
 This calls for explicit, frequent, consistent intervention that is provided by our reading interventionists, who work inside the schools during the school day to provide the intensive training that these students need.